MDentro/OrderSystemTesting/README.md

 * Step 2: After opening the project Maven will install the necessary dependencies.
 If this doesn't work automatically please go to the pom.xml file and press the "M" icon in the right corner of the page.
 * Step 3: PostgreSQL is used as a database.
-If you use a different database please install the right dependency by adding it to the pom.xml and press the "M" icon to install, als insert the correct replacements for all the following steps concerning PostgreSQL.
+If you use a different database please install the right dependency by adding it to the pom.xml and press the "M" icon to install, also insert the correct replacements for all the following steps concerning PostgreSQL.
 * Step 4: In order to connect the application to PostgreSQL please go to the application properties (can be found in the resources' folder) and change the username and password to your own credentials.